Most Able Programme (M.A.P.)

 Most Able Programme

-This year we also launched HAMD Ted Talks which are mini conferences that expose our students to alternative lecture style topics which inform and educate them about the world around them and the endless opportunities that are on offer in the future.
+This year we also launched HAMD Ted Talks that are mini conferences that expose our students to alternative lecture style topics, which inform and educate them about the world around them and the endless opportunities that are on offer in the future.

 Students in years 9, 10 and 11 are selected to participate in the Harris Experience programme run by our Federation.
 The programme provides excellent opportunities for students to be stretched and challenged, to become more culturally aware and exposed to a wealth of future study and career options.
-Across the year students participate in lectures, visit Russell Group Universities and go on trips to places such as the Royal Opera House and Christies Auction House.
+Across the year students participate in lectures, theatre trips, visit Russell Group Universities and go on trips to places such as the Royal Opera House and Christies Auction House, as well as the opportunity for a residential at top universities such as Oxford University.